Everything I Own: 10KG of Carry-On

 A zip-lock liquids bag with toiletries.
 A Sea to Summit kit with the things you hope you don't need: Band-Aids, dental floss, replacement blades for the Panasonic Palm razor—a USB-charging device smaller than a deck of cards.
 SoftSole insoles, because we put serious miles on our shoes and these buy an extra month or two before replacement.

-The backpack holds the MacBook Air, the iPhone, AirPods, and every cord we carry—mostly six inches, a couple at a meter, nothing longer.
+The under-seat backpack holds the MacBook Air, the iPhone, AirPods, and every cord we carry—mostly six inches, a couple at a meter, nothing longer.
 No backups of anything.
 One exception: a three-foot Japanese extension cord, unpolarized, more universally useful than anything sold in a US hardware store.

 The wallet is a Tumi carbon fiber model, larger than standard because it holds two US passports each—a regular and a second passport for complicated-visa situations—yellow fever vaccination cards, an international driver's license, health insurance cards, transit passes from a rotating cast of cities, a Priority Pass, and more credit cards than is strictly dignified.
 We are serious about points.